SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 Note: The parser does allow an arbitrary expression inside #selector(), not just a member name.
-For example, see changes in Swift commit ef60d7289d in lib/Sema/CSApply.cpp -- there is explicit code to look through parens and optional binding.
+For example, see changes in Swift commit ef60d7289d in lib/Sema/CSApply.cpp -- there's explicit code to look through parens and optional binding.